 September 27, 2019

-SACSCOC approved use of Water Street campus as an instructional site for the College of Medicine.
+SACSCOC approved use of USF Health in South Tampa building at 560 Channelside Drive as an instructional site for the Morsani College of Medicine.

 October 3, 2019

-SACSCOC acknowledges receipt of letter to President Belle Wheelan by the President and the Regional Chancellors indicating their interest in merging/consolidating.
+SACSCOC acknowledged receipt of letter to President Belle Wheelan by the President and the Regional Chancellors indicating their interest in merging/consolidating.

-SACSCOC Board of Trustees approves consolidation plan described in substantive change documents and requests additional documentation for the Substantive Change Committee (aka, the site visit team).
+SACSCOC's Board of Trustees approved the consolidation plan described in the substantive change prospectus and authorized a Substantive Change Committee visit.

 July 1, 2020

-USF, USFSP, and USFSM begin operating as a single, consolidated institution with four campuses: the main campus in Tampa, branch campuses in St. Petersburg and Sarasota-Manatee, and the instructional site for the Morsani College of Medicine at 560 Channelside Drive in downtown Tampa.
+The University of South Florida began operating as a single, consolidated institution with three campuses: the main campus in Tampa and branch campuses in St. Petersburg and Sarasota-Manatee.